ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 print ("Do you like to rock the party?")
 ```

-after the existing "print" statment in the file.
+after the existing `print` statement in the file.

 Run the command `git status` and look at the output.
 You should see
 something like: